RMS Queen Mary: Interior

+as well as Algernon Newton RA whose painting Evening on the Avon hung opposite Bertram Nicholls' Sussex in the Long Gallery.

-Second World War
+World War II

 In late August 1939, Queen Mary was on a return run from New York to Southampton.
 The international situation led to her being escorted by the battlecruiser HMS Hood.
 She arrived safely and set out again for New York on 1 September.
 By the time she arrived, war had been declared and she was ordered to remain in port alongside Normandie until further notice.